Ultikynnys/MP4toWebp/README.md

 Architecture: x64-windows
 Multi-Arch: same

-FFMPEG 7.1 Version source code distributed as is required in the form of a submodule
+FFMPEG 7.1 Version source code distributed as is required in the repo